 Note: Reopened Jan.
 24

-The museum has a new special exhibit – Hot Wheels Race to Win – scheduled to open Jan.
-24 when the museum reopens.
-Online tickets and reservations are good for two-hour stays.
+The museum has a new special exhibit, Hot Wheels Race to Win, that is scheduled through May 16.
+Online tickets and reservations are good for two-hour stays, and capacity limits increased to 125 people per session on March 22.
 Temperature checks and health screenings will apply to both staff and guests, and hand sanitizer will be available for use as guests enter.
 Staff and guests ages 6 and older are required to wear masks; guests 5 and younger are encouraged to wear masks, but not required.
 Check out the museum’s “Playful Learning at Home,” which includes curbside pickup of science kits.

 Note: Reopened Jan.
 28

 The museum is open Thursdays-Sundays and is free on the first Friday of each month.
 One-way directionals will guide guests through the museum, and social distancing and masks are expected.
-The museum’s exhibition Wright Before the ‘Lloyd’ closed Feb.
-14. Learn more about the next exhibit, There is Black Housing in the Future: Equitable Public Housing as Memorial, with online discussions and hear from the artists via videos (this exhibition opens March 4).
+Learn more about the newest exhibit, There is Black Housing in the Future: Equitable Public Housing as Memorial, with online discussions and hear from the artists via videos (this exhibition opened March 4).
 Check out more online exhibits in the art museum’s “At Home” offerings.

 Note: Reopened Jan.
 22